Coco Jamboo: Chart performance

-"Coco Jamboo" went on to become a huge hit all over Europe, peaking at number-one in Austria, Czech Republic, Hungary, Sweden and Switzerland.
-It also was a top 5 hit in Denmark, Finland (three), Germany (two), Ireland (three), the Netherlands (two), Norway (two), as well as on the Eurochart Hot 100, where the single reached number four in July 1996.
-In the UK, it peaked at number eight in June 1997, in its second run on the UK Singles Chart.
-The song spent two weeks at that position.
-It first time peaked at number 87 in December 1996.
+"Coco Jamboo" peaked at number one in Austria, Czech Republic, Hungary, Sweden and Switzerland.
+It was also a top-five hit in Denmark, Finland, Germany, Ireland, the Netherlands, and Norway, as well as on the Eurochart Hot 100, where the single reached number four in July 1996.
+In the UK, it peaked at number eight in June 1997, spending two weeks at that position.
 Outside Europe, "Coco Jamboo" was successful in both Australia and New Zealand, where it reached number seven and nine.
-And on the US Billboard Hot 100, it peaked at number 21 as the only song by the band to reach that chart.
-On the Billboard Dance Club Songs chart, it reached number 17.
-The single was awarded with a gold record in Austria, New Zealand, Sweden and Switzerland.
-It also earned a silver record in the UK and a platinum record in Australia, Germany and Norway.
+On the US Billboard Hot 100, it peaked at number 21, becoming the band's only charting single.
+On the Billboard Dance Club Play chart, it reached number 17.

+The single was awarded with a gold record in Austria (25,000), New Zealand (5,000), Sweden (25,000) and Switzerland (25,000).
+It also earned a silver record in the UK (200,000) and a platinum record in Australia (70,000), Germany (500,000) and Norway.

 Music video

-The song's accompanying music video, released in April 1996, was directed by John Buche.
+The music video for "Coco Jamboo", released in April 1996, was directed by John Buche.
 It features the band's members walking on a beach and performing the song.
 It was filmed in Carúpano, a small city located in the Venezuelan coasts.
 The video specifically shows Playa Medina and Plaza Santa Rosa, two touristic places in Carúpano, and also part of the Carnival of Carúpano, one of the most iconic Carnivals in Venezuela.
 Buche would go on directing the videos for the group's next singles, "I Give You My Heart" and "Show Me the Way".